Census Dots

 Native American/Other

-Of the 1,082 places in Missouri, Osage Beach is the 153rd most populous.
+Osage Beach is ranked the 148th most populous place in Missouri, out of 1,082 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Osage Beach was ranked the 153rd most populous place in the 2020 Census.

 Osage Beach's White Population